Mohammadi Machar Colony:

 There is an 80% illiteracy rate in the community, with a majority of these numbers being women and girls.
 Less than ten percent of the community’s children attend school, as they are encouraged by their families to seek employment – usually within the shrimp peeling industry.

-Healthcare Initiative:
+1. Programs under the Healthcare Initiative:

 Mother Child Health Clinic (MCH)